Secaucus High School: Campus

 Secaucus High School is located in a secluded area of North End, Secaucus.
-Secaucus High School campus has a estimated total area of 1000000 sqft, the largest in Hudson County and one of the largest in the New York metropolitan area.
-The school was built on marsh land, completed in 1976 and able to hold up about 1,000 students, even with its enrollment of 586 students (2021-22).
+Secaucus High School campus has an estimated total area of 1000000 sqft, the largest in Hudson County and one of the largest in the New York metropolitan area.
+The school was built on marsh land, completed in 1976 and able to hold up about 1,000 students.
 The campus includes a track, a football field, 5 tennis courts, two baseball fields, 2 small soccer fields (one of them demolished to make room for renovations), and three parking lots, one of them for senior parking spots.
 In 2004, the school had an addition of the Arthur F. Couch Performing Arts Center, with seating for 1,000 and a band and chorus room.
 In 2016, in order to provide space for a full middle school in the building, an addition included new classrooms, new media center, renovated building and track, new offices and a new gym, constructed at an estimated cost of $27 million dollars.